zjnolen/PopGLen/config/README.md

   'chunks' of contigs of this size to parallelize processing.
 This size should be larger than the largest contig in your genome.
 A larger number means fewer jobs that run longer.
 A smaller number means more jobs that run shorter.
-The best fit will depend on the referenceand the compute resources you have available.
+The best fit will depend on the reference and the compute resources you have available.
+Leaving this blank will not divide the reference up into chunks (but this isn't optimized yet, so it will do a couple unnecessary steps).

 - `reference:`
   - `name:` A name for your reference genome, will go in the file names.